George Gilder: Technology

 In the 1990s, he became an evangelist of technology and the Internet.
 He discussed emerging trends in several books and his newsletter, the Gilder Technology Report.

 The first mention of the word "Digerati" on USENET occurred in 1992 and referred to an article by Gilder in Upside magazine.
 His other books include Life After Television, a 1990 book that predicted microchip "telecomputers" connected by fiberoptic cable would make broadcast-model television obsolete.
 The book was also notable for being published by the Federal Express company and featuring full-page advertisements for that company on every fifth page.

-Gilder wrote the books Microcosm, about Carver Mead and the CMOS microchip revolution; Telecosm, about the promise of fiber optics; and his latest, The Silicon Eye, about the Foveon X3 sensor, a digital camera imager chip.
+Gilder wrote the books Microcosm, about Carver Mead and the CMOS microchip revolution; Telecosm, about the promise of fiber optics; and The Silicon Eye, about the Foveon X3 sensor, a digital camera imager chip.
 The book cover of the Silicon Eye reads, "How a Silicon Valley Company Aims to Make All Current Computers, Cameras, and Cell Phones Obsolete."
 The Foveon sensor has not achieved this goal and has not yet been used in cell phones.

 Gilder is an investor in private companies and serves as the chairman of the advisory board in Israel-based ASOCS that he discovered during his research for Israel Test.

 On women and feminism

 In the early 1970s, Gilder wrote an article in the Ripon Forum defending President Richard Nixon's veto of a day-care bill sponsored by Senator Walter Mondale (D-Minnesota) and Senator Jacob Javits (R-New York).
 He was fired as editor as a result.
 To defend himself, he appeared on Firing Line.
+Gilder also appeared on The Dick Cavett Show on November 30, 1973.
+During the interview, female members of the audience interrupted the broadcast by shouting toward the stage; ultimately demanding of Cavett that they be allowed to read a prepared statement in opposition of Gilder's views.
+Actor Robert Shaw stated that although he agreed with some of Gilder's generalizations of women, it would be beneficial if Gilder were to "learn how to write a sentence."

 Gilder moved to New Orleans and worked in the mornings for Ben Toledano, Republican candidate for the United States Senate in 1972 and the party's nominee for mayor of New Orleans in 1970.
 He also wrote Sexual Suicide (1973), which was revised and reissued as Men and Marriage (1986).
 The book achieved a succès de scandale and Time made Gilder "Male Chauvinist Pig of the Year."